 Green served on the Alum Rock Elementary School District before receiving a rocky appointment to the county board of education, which has had its fair share of issues the past couple years.
 Green was also involved in an embarrassing DUI arrest with Assemblyman Roger Hernandez (D-West Covina) in 2012.

-Her current relationship has raised questions about how a professed champion of feminism reconciles those values with dating a person recently convicted of hurting women.
+Her current relationship raises questions about how a professed champion of feminism reconciles those values with dating a person recently convicted of hurting women.

 Angelica Ramos, president of the National Women’s Political Caucus of Silicon Valley (NWPC), acknowledged such concerns but noted that Green’s nascent marriage is “not a reflection on her professional record, which speaks for itself.”